FACTBOX-What's in a name? Rebranded McDonald's outlets open in Russia | Business

 FACTBOX-What's in a name?
 Rebranded McDonald's outlets open in Russia

-LOGO: The famous Golden Arches have been taken down and replaced with a new logo comprising two fries and a hamburger patty against a green background.
+The famous Golden Arches have been taken down and replaced with a new logo, resembling a letter "M", comprising two fries and a hamburger patty against a green background.
+Chief executive Oleg Paroev said the new company had settled on the new name - a closely guarded secret - only the day before the launch.

+There was some speculation on social media about how best to translate the new name into English.
+"Tasty and that's it" was broadly adopted, although another suggestion was: 'Tasty.
+Full stop.'
+BRANCHES:

 Initially 15 rebranded restaurants will open in and around the capital and another 200 restaurants by end-June and all 850 by the end of summer, executives said on Sunday.
-MENU:

-McDonald's will have an option to buy its restaurants in Russia back within 15 years, Russian authorities have said.
-MANAGEMENT:
+The new owner said up to 7 billion roubles ($126 million) will be invested this year in the business, which employs more than 50,000 people.

+MENU: McDonald's flagship Big Mac and other burgers and desserts such as McFlurry are missing, but other popular items are on a smaller menu selling at slightly lower prices.

+Govor told reporters on Sunday the price he paid was "far lower than market price" and had been a "symbolic" figure.
+The U.S. chain booked a $1.4 billion charge for the deal.
+McDonald's did not respond to a request for comment on the price.
+Russia and Ukraine accounted for about 9%, or $2 billion, of McDonald's revenue last year.

-McDonald's former Russian head Oleg Paroev is running the business as chief executive of Vkusno & tochka.
-Until the takeover, he had worked for McDonald's for seven years, including as a chief financial officer of the Russian business for 6-1/2 years until November 2021, according to his LinkedIn profile.
+MANAGEMENT/STAFF: McDonald's former Russian head Paroev is running the business.
+Until the takeover, he had worked for McDonald's for seven years, including as chief financial officer of the Russian business for 6-1/2 years until November 2021, according to his LinkedIn profile.

 He was appointed Russia McDonald's CEO in February, weeks before Moscow sent tens of thousands of troops into Ukraine on Feb.
-24. Govor will retain the chain's tens of thousands of employees for at least two years, McDonald's said last month.
+24. Govor will retain the chain's tens of thousands of employees for at least two years, the U.S. company said.

 ($1 = 55.7500 roubles)